iamirmasoud/disaster-response-app/README.md

 ### Project Description:

-In this project, I built ETL and machine learning pipelines that is capable to curate the class of the messages.
+In this project, I built ETL, NLP, and machine learning pipelines that is capable to curate the class of the messages.
 The pipeline is eventually built into a flask application.
 The project include a web app where an emergency worker can input a new message and get classification results in several categories (Multi-Label Classification).
 The landing page of the webapp also includes four visualizations of the training dataset built with plotly.

 ### File Descriptions:
 The project contains the following files,